About

 Expressing Other Wishes for Your Care

-For some people, health care directives—no matter how detailed about things like respirators and surgery—do not reach the heart of their concerns: spiritual matters, money available for care, dying with dignity, quality of life or the wellbeing of those who care for them.
+For some people, health care directives—no matter how detailed about things like respirators and surgery—do not reach the heart of their concerns: spiritual matters, money available for care, dying with dignity, quality of life, or the well-being of those who care for them.
 If you have such concerns,

 -